DZMM TeleRadyo: Return to digital television via ZOE TV

 On May 27, 2022, TeleRadyo returned on digital free TV via ZOE TV's digital channel space, coinciding with the second anniversary of the rebrand.
 Its broadcast hours were from 5:30 am to 10:00 pm on weekdays and 6:00 am to 10:00 pm on weekends (PST) due to their subchannel rental agreement with ZOE Broadcasting Network with its official launch on June 1, 2022.
 TeleRadyo's 24-hour broadcast remained on cable, satellite, iWantTFC (now iWant), TFC, and TFC IPTV (while airing their 2006 version of the Philippine National Anthem every Monday mornings at 5:30 am (PST)).

 After 5 months, TeleRadyo was pulled from digital free TV for the second time on November 1, 2022, after ABS-CBN and ZOE decided not to renew their licensing contract for the channel as one of A2Z's digital subchannels.
-It was subsequently replaced by Light TV.
+It was subsequently replaced by the mirror feed of Light TV.